project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/consuming _telemetrydata.md

 **Extracting Data:**

-Using the telemetry URL that you recieve as a resonpse body of data exhaust API, you can extract a file ( .gzip format) that contain telemetry log.
+Using the telemetry URL that you recieve as a response body of data exhaust API, you can extract thefile ( .gzip format) that contains telemetry log

 Paste a telemetry URL on a browser and enter, a .gzip file is downloaded on your local.